 - The assessments are closed-book – you are not allowed to bring any materials with you into the exam

 The SQE assessments are administered by Kaplan, the sole assessment provider that has been appointed by the SRA.

-There are no formal steps you need to comply with in order to sit the SQE assessments other than the registration on the SRA SQE website and booking the assessments with Kaplan.
+There are no formal steps you need to comply with in order to sit the SQE assessments other than the registration on the SQE website of the SRA and booking the assessments with Kaplan.

-Note that spaces are limited and subject to availability, so candidates are advised to book early to guarantee a place.
+Note that spaces are limited and subject to availability.
+Candidates are advised to book early to guarantee a place.